RuABraun/texterrors/README.md

 # texterrors

-For getting detailed WER / CER stats.
+For getting calculating WER, CER and OOV-CER and getting detailed statistics.

-Colored output is based on the brilliant [werpp](https://github.com/nsmartinez/WERpp) package by https://github.com/nsmartinez
+Colored output is based on the [werpp](https://github.com/nsmartinez/WERpp) package by https://github.com/nsmartinez

 # Installing
 ```